kwek20/Test/tutorials/Quiz.md

 This is also written as: 9A-Z
 ```

-Which is a valid seed, assuming each is 81 trytes:
+From [2.1-send-hello](2.1-send-hello.md), which is a valid seed, assuming each is 81 trytes:

  (a)SENDER ONE 9999999999999999999999999999999999999999999999999999999999999999999999

  (b)SENDERSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSS

  (c)SENDERsssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssssss

  (d)1SENDERSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSSS

 ```